flowingcityloy/E-Commerce/README.md

 # E-Commerce
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application is to assist users
+This application is a back end service to assist business owners/managers to update their internet retail companies by using new technologies in order to be more competitive in the field.